Hur Suk-ho

-Hur Suk-ho (허석호; born 20 August 1973), who is usually known as SK Ho in English, is a South Korean professional golfer who plays mainly on the Japan Golf Tour.
+Hur Suk-ho (허석호; born 20 August 1973), commonly known as S. K. Ho in English, is a South Korean professional golfer who plays mainly on the Japan Golf Tour.

 Career

-Hur was born in Seoul.
+Hur was born in Seoul, South Korea.
 He attended Chae Yoog University and turned pro in 1995.
-He joined the Japanese Tour in 2001 and has won eight tournaments on it.
+He joined the Japan Golf Tour in 2001, having topped the money list on the Japan Challenge Tour in 2001.
+He has eight wins in total on the Japan Golf Tour.
 He has made several appearances in major championships and World Golf Championships events.
+He also won the Korean Tour Order of Merit in 2005.